-- Success in this course requires a commitment to two academic skills: following directions (e.g. due dates) and deep learning.
-Expectations regarding student performance are available on the syllabus and throughout Brightspace.
+- Expectations regarding student performance are available on the syllabus and throughout Brightspace.
 Please read all information carefully.
 The syllabus is a course contract and students are held accountable for its contents. - 2.
 Follow posted instructions. - 3.
+Attend class. - 4.
 Adhere to the posted deadlines for completing assignments.
-These deadlines are compulsory not optional. - 4.
-Obtain reliable access to the internet.
-It is up to the student to plan accordingly to ensure that online work is completed. - 5.
-Set up and check your student email.
-You may contact tech support at 299-8077 if you need email access assistance. - 6.
+These deadlines are compulsory - not optional. - Obtain reliable access to the internet.
+It is up to the student to plan accordingly to ensure 5. that online work is completed. - Set up and check your student email.
+You may contact tech support at 299-8077 if you need email access assistance. - 7.
 Check Brightspace and your email daily for important school/class announcements